-Understanding the Stakeholder Salience Model
+Key Attributes Of The Stakeholder Salience Model

 Salience model.
-Describes classes of stakeholders based on assessments of their power (level of authority or ability to influence the outcomes of the project), urgency (need for immediate attention, either time-constrained or relating to the stakeholders’ high stake in the outcome), and legitimacy (their involvement is appropriate).
+Describes classes of stakeholders based on assessments of their power (level of authority or ability to influence the outcomes of the project), urgency (need for immediate attention, either time-constrained or relating to the stakeholdersโ high stake in the outcome), and legitimacy (their involvement is appropriate).
 There is an adaptation of the salience model that substitutes proximity for legitimacy (applying to the team and measuring their level of involvement with the work of the project).
 The salience model is useful for large complex communities of stakeholders or where there are complex networks of relationships within the community.
 It is also useful in determining the relative importance of the identified stakeholders.

 PMBOK (13.1.2.4)